 Developed by Microsoft, dotNet or .NET framework is a software framework used by developers to build, deploy, and run applications that use .NET technologies such as desktop and web applications.
 According to a survey by Stack Overflow, the .NET framework is the most popular framework used by professional developers.
 Its popularity lies in the fact that it offers a highly consistent object-oriented programming environment for developers to build applications that can run on multiple platforms.
 If you are looking for a leg up in your software development career, this article on the top .NET interview questions will help you to brush up your knowledge before any interview.

-Top .NET Interview Questions
+Top .NET Interview Questions and Answers for 2024

 1. What are the different components of the .NET framework?